Mother files suit over son's suicide in Ohio county jail - WHIZ News

 The lawsuit was filed Wednesday in federal court in Columbus.

-Diggs said he has learned from other inmates that Coldren was put into a cell by himself away from corrections officers, pounded his head on a window and was incoherent.
-It is likely Coldren was detoxing from methamphetamine at the time, Diggs said.
+Dingus said he has learned from other inmates that Coldren was put into a cell by himself away from corrections officers, pounded his head on a window and was incoherent.
+It is likely Coldren was detoxing from methamphetamine at the time, Dingus said.

-It is not clear whether Coldren received a mental health screening at the jail, Diggs said.
+It is not clear whether Coldren received a mental health screening at the jail, Dingus said.

 A law firm representing Ross County and Sheriff George Lavender in the lawsuit did not respond to messages seeking comment on Friday.

-Note: This story was first published June 26, 2020.
-It was updated June 29, 2020, to correct the name of the attorney representing the mother of a man who died in an Ohio jail.
-He is M. Shawn Dingus, not M. Shawn Diggs.